n8n vs OpenClaw: Open-Source Automation vs Autonomous Coding Agent (2026)

 • Self-hosted option is completely free with no usage limits

-• AI Agent nodes are genuinely autonomous - not just fixed step sequences
+• AI Agent nodes are autonomous - not just fixed step sequences

 • Code nodes let you handle any logic that lacks a dedicated integration